4ZM/4zm.github.io/docs/posts/2024-11-06-steal-this-class/steal-this-class.md

       : file_(std::fopen(fileName.c_str(), "r")) {
     if (!file_) throw std::runtime_error("Failed to open file");
   }
-  // C2 [[nodiscard]] on constructors prevents forgetting to name the RAII.
+  // C2 [[nodiscard]] on constructors prevents forgetting to name the RAII object.
   //    Especially important if the 'resource' is a side-effect, like a lock.
   // C3 Use exceptions to signal errors
   // C4 Make single-arg constructor 'explicit' to prevent implicit conversion.

-  ~File() noexcept {
+  ~File() noexcept { reset(); }
-    if (file_) std::fclose(file_);
-  }
   // C5 All destructors should be noexcept
   // C6 Not 'virtual' since it is not meant as a base class
+  // C7 Use reset() function to avoid code duplication in move assignment

   File(File&& other) noexcept : file_(std::exchange(other.file_, nullptr)) {}
-  // C7 Use std::exchange to leave the moved-from object in a clean state
+  // C8 Use std::exchange to leave the moved-from object in a clean state

-  File& operator=(File other) noexcept {
+  File& operator=(File&& other) & noexcept {
+    if (this != &other) {
+      reset();
       std::swap(file_, other.file_);
+    }
     return *this;
   }
-  // C8  Take arg by value.
-Parameter will be created by move ctor, not copy.
-  // C9  Use std::swap to avoid leaking the assigned to resource
-  // C10 Only check for self-assignment if members are not self assignable
+  // C9  Can't use copy-and-swap idiom for move only types
+  // C10 reset() function to avoid code duplication here and in destructor
+  // C11 Release current resource before acquiring new one
+  // C12 Use std::swap leaves moved-from object in a clean state
-  // C11 Make move operations noexcept to work well with std::vector, etc.
+  // C13 Make move operations noexcept to work well with std::vector, etc.
+  // C14 Ref qualifier '&' prevents move assignment to rvalue
+  // C15 Move assignment adds considerable complexity.
+Consider deleting it instead.

   File(const File&) = delete;
   File& operator=(const File&) = delete;
-  // C12 RAII types should typically not be copyable.
+  // C16 RAII types should typically not be copyable.
 Be explicit (rule of 0/5).

 private:
+  void reset() noexcept {
+    if (file_) {
+      std::fclose(file_);
+      file_ = nullptr;
+    }
+  }
+  // C17 Avoid code duplication between dtor and move assignment operator.
+  // C18 Set file_ to nullptr to avoid double closing.

   FILE* file_ = nullptr;
-  // C13 Initialize to nullptr in case there's an exception before
+  // C19 Initialize to nullptr in case there's an exception before
   //     initializer-list assignment.
 };
 ```